bilgeonceken/appprac/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 ##How to set up locally
-You can use postgresql or sqlite as a database when setting up locally.
+You can use PostgreSQL or Sqlite as a database when setting up locally.
-Both are explained below.
+Both situations are explained below.

-####Database chooice: Postgresql
+###Database chooice: Postgresql

-+ install postgresql
++ Install PostgreSQL
 + After installation, create a new user to manage the database we'll be creating:
 ```
 sudo adduser postgres_user
 ```

-+ enter password when it asks its password
++ Enter "password" when it asks for password so you do not have to use your brain even just a little bit.

 + Log into the default PostgreSQL user (called "postgres") to create a database and assign it to the new user:
 ```
 sudo su - postgres
 psql
 ```

 + You will be dropped into the PostgreSQL command prompt.

 + Create a new user that matches the system user you created.
 Then create a database managed by that user: